lidofinance/docs/docs/guides/steth-integration-guide.md

 ## Lido

-Lido is a liquid staking protocol.
+Lido is a family of liquid staking protocols across multiple blockchains.
 Liquid refers to the ability for a user’s stake to become liquid.
 This is done by issuing a derivative that is closely pegged to the value of the staked asset.
+This guide refers to Lido on Ethereum (hereinafter referred to as Lido).
 For ether staked in Lido, it gives users stETH that is equal to the amount staked.
 The main proposition of Lido is that stETH provides stakers with an ETH derivative that can be used throughout DeFi while accruing staking yield passively, it is paramount to preserve this stETH property when integrting it into any DeFi protocol.
 > Add current status of Lido's staking derivatives, e.g.: liquidity venues, listings on money markets, L2 and sidechain presence, price data sources.